 Felony DUI Charges

-1. There was bodily injury to a person other than the person being charged
+1. There was bodily injury to a person other than the person being charged.

-2. The person being charged, is on their 4th DUI (or more) within a period of 10 years
+2. The person being charged is on their 4th DUI (or more) within a period of 10 years.

-3. The person being charged, has at least one prior felony DUI charge on their record
+3. The person being charged has at least one prior felony DUI charge on their record.

-If you have been charged or think there is any possibility that you might be charged with a felony DUI in Nevada or Placer County, you should stop searching around on the Internet for information and contact an experienced DUI attorney in your local area immediately.
-At the Phillips Law Offices we try not to unduly scare people, but if you are convicted in California for felony driving under the influence, you face the possibility of prison time and significant fines.
+If you have been charged or think there is any possibility that you might be charged with a felony DUI in Nevada or Placer County, you should stop searching around on the Internet for information and contact an experienced DUI attorney immediately.
+At the Phillips Law Offices, we try not to unduly scare people, but if you are convicted in California for felony driving under the influence, you face the possibility of prison time and significant fines.
 For many careers, a felony DUI on your record will create lifelong disadvantages.
 We have successfully handled countless felony DUI case including DUI murder and manslaughter.

 Understanding California Felony DUI

 Most of the felony DUI cases we see in our offices relate to the first situation of bodily injury detailed in California Vehicle Code Statute 23153 – Driving Under Influence of Alcohol or Drugs Causing Injury.
-In fact, this statue often gets referred to as "Felony Drunk Driving."
+In fact, this statute often gets referred to as "Felony Drunk Driving."
 However, that designation is misleading; just because someone was injured does not mean the person arrested for DUI will be charged with a felony.

 In order to be charged as felony DUI, the prosecutor must believe that the person arrested for driving under the influence caused the accident.
-For example, if a drunk driver proceeded lawfully through an intersection, and her car was struck by another vehicle running a red light that resulted in injury of the person running the red light, the drunk driver would most likely not be charged with felony DUI.
-However, even if the intoxicated driver was not at fault, district attorneys have been know to overcharge and still file for a felony DUI.
-Who is at fault might be one line of argument by a DUI defense attorney.
+For example, if a drunk driver proceeded lawfully through an intersection, and her car was struck by another vehicle running a red light that resulted in injury of the person running the red light, the drunk driver most likely would not be charged with a felony DUI.
+However, even if the intoxicated driver was not at fault, district attorneys have been known to overcharge and still file for a felony DUI.
+"Who is at fault" might be one line of argument by a DUI defense attorney.

-While most people have a common sense definition of what constitutes bodily injury, California law in definition and practice is not so straightforward.
+While most people have a common-sense definition of what constitutes bodily injury, California law in definition and practice is not so straightforward.
 While bodily injury has to involve more than a "shaking up," it does not necessarily require any medical attention or loss of work.
 Depending on what county you are arrested in, the district attorney will have their own standard for determining if the level of injury rises to a felony DUI charge.
-For this reason, it is important to consult with a local DUI defense attorney who knows the courts and prosecutors in the area.
+For this reason, it is important to consult with a DUI defense attorney who knows the courts and prosecutors in the area.